For Immediate Release

 A book group guide is available on the publisher’s website.

 About the author: Franz Nicolay is a musician and writer, a member of the Hold Steady and other projects.
 His first book, The Humorless Ladies of Border Control: Touring the Punk Underground from Belgrade to Ulaanbaatar, was named a “Season’s Best Travel Book” by The New York Times.
-He has lived for several years in Northern California’s East Bay but recently relocated back to New York.
+He lived for several years in Northern California’s East Bay but recently returned to New York’s Hudson Valley.

 Gibson House Press connects literary fiction with curious and discerning readers by fostering and promoting individual writers and their work.
 A traditional publisher with trade distribution through PGW, Gibson House Press publishes excellent books from both working musicians and musicians at heart.
 Recent and forthcoming authors include Suzzy Roche and Junior Burke, in addition to Franz Nicolay.
 The press is based in Chicago.